formform.expr

 (make & args)

-Constructor for expressions of any kind.
-Validates its input.
 If the first argument (or the first after the options map) is a keyword of a registered operator, will call the constructor for that operator

 Can be given an options map as first argument: